 If the tenant fails to show up for the hearing, the court may issue a default judgment in your favor.
 You’ll then need to request a writ of eviction from the court within a period of 180 days.
-If you request it immediately, the court may issue it within 10 days after a successful judgment.
+If you, the landlord, request it immediately, the court may issue it within 10 days after a successful judgment.

-- You tried to remove the tenant without a court order
+- You tried to remove the tenant from the property without a court order

-- You failed to follow the law during the eviction process
+- You failed to follow the Virginia law during the eviction process

 - You retaliated against the tenant

 - You continued to pursue the eviction even when the tenant remedied the violation

 - The Virginia eviction was discriminatory based on sex, race, color, religion, disability, nationality, or familial status

 The writ of eviction is the tenant’s final notice to leave.
 A constable or a sheriff must deliver it to the tenant anywhere between 15 to 30 days after it’s issued.
 Once posted, the tenant will then have a maximum of 72 hours to move out on their own.
 If they don’t, the sheriff or constable may return and forcibly remove them from the property.